Robust Model Predictive Control for Nonlinear Systems Using Convex Restriction: Sequential Convex Restriction

 The optimal solution of \eqref{eqn:CVXRS} is always robust feasible, and the solution for $\mathbf{u}$ can be directly used as the control action.
-The convex restriction is always constructed around the nominal point, and we can repeat this process by updating the nominal solution at every iteration.
+While the constraints in \eqref{eqn:g_P}, \eqref{eqn:cvxrs_solv}, \eqref{eqn:cvx_restr}, and \eqref{eqn:cost_cvx} ensures that the solution will be robust feasible, it is only a sufficient condition for the robust MPC problem.
+Therefore, the solution for \eqref{eqn:CVXRS} could be a suboptimal solution if the convex restriction does not span the entire non-convex constraint.
+In order to achieve lower control cost, sequential convex restriction iteratively solve the problem in \eqref{eqn:CVXRS} while updating the nominal point for constructing convex restriction.